Whether it’s the cold weather or you just need some comfort: It’s time to add an extra dose of coziness to our wardrobes.

 Looking for a mock-neck pullover, or better yet, a fishermen’s cable-knit sweater for the man in your life?
 Your best bet is East Passyunk Avenue’s Metro Mens.
 Metro carries Philly-born-and-bred brands like Mitchell & Ness and national labels like Penguin, Scotch & Soda and Ben Sherman.
 These cool, cold-weather pieces will impress everyone.

 Art galleries can be a treasure trove of sartorial finds.
 Midnight Lunch Studio is a newer addition to Old City with a curated collection of cozy lounge sets and vibrant sweaters all made in the U.S.A. — and in some cases in Philadelphia — by local artisans.
 Think lots of fleece cotton pieces, both sets and separates, to keep you warm.
 Midnight Lunch studio also serves as a fine art gallery that highlights up and coming artists in the area.

 If you crave a dose of Philly love for your cold-weather gear, you need to check out South Fellini.
 The store sells all things Philly, including beanies and sweatshirts proudly emblazoned with “Seven Fishes” or “Jawn.”
 Can you get more Philly than that?
 South Fellini sweatshirts are made from 100% cotton — perfect for burying yourself in.
 And at $40 apiece, you can buy as many as you want.

 Old City’s Vagabond offers one of the city’s largest collections of sink-deep-down-in-the-couch pieces that are also sustainable.
 The clothes, all fashioned from natural cottons and wools, feel so good against the body.
-Megan Murphy and Mary Clark have been focusing on matching top and pants ensembles like New York-based knitwear designer Lauren Manoogian.
+Megan Murphy and Mary Clark have been focusing on matching top and pants ensembles, like from New York-based knitwear designer Lauren Manoogian.
 And yes, cropped pieces are lounge-appropriate.